anshuldaksh2016/react-node-register-2/README.md

 ## Getting Started

-The  Node.js app using Express
+The  Node.js app using Express With React and Postgres .

 ### Prerequisite